mhorpheus/test/DFIR-Hotline.md

 		- IRIS cannot control who attends client bridges – other security vendors may join the call and may not be announced.
 		- It is challenging to conduct an efficient and thorough triage call if IRIS is not in control of the bridge.

 Triage/Scoping call details are documented separately [here](https://github.ibm.com/IRIS-NA/DFIR-wiki/blob/master/DFIR-Triage-Scoping.md).
 On-call person should also keep in mind, that even if incident was classified to be handed over to other geography, IRIS is obliged to meet SLA for Triage call.
-This means, that currentl on-call person is still responsible to organize Triage call, before incident is handed over.
+This means, that current on-call person is still responsible to organize Triage call, before incident is handed over.

 ### Logging Hotline Call
 Following fields must be populated while logging Hotline Initial Call: